How do I narrow my search results?

 20 SQL for Pattern Matching → MATCH_RECOGNIZE clause to achieve this capability in native SQL that executes efficiently.
 This chapter

-ORA-62500: function is not allowed outside of MATCH_RECOGNIZE clause → attribute.
-ORA-62500: function is not allowed outside of MATCH_RECOGNIZE clause
+ORA-62500: function is not allowed outside of MATCH_RECOGNIZE clause → Cause: The function was specified outside of the MATCH_RECOGNIZE clause.
+This function is only … allowed in the MATCH_RECOGNIZE clause.
+Action: Rewrite the SQL statement.

-ORA-62521: MATCH_RECOGNIZE is not supported on lateral views → for MATCH_RECOGNIZE navigation operators FIRST, LAST, PREV, or NEXT.
-Offset for MATCH_RECOGNIZE … operation.
-ORA-62521: MATCH_RECOGNIZE is not supported on lateral views
+ORA-62520: illegal offset for MATCH_RECOGNIZE navigation operators → for MATCH_RECOGNIZE navigation operators FIRST, LAST, PREV, or NEXT.
+Offset for MATCH_RECOGNIZE